This is a named option within the Industrial Engineering MS.

 Prior Coursework

-Credits are not allowed for the graduate residence credit requirement, but students can transfer up to 6 credits numbered 300 or above toward the graduate degree credit requirement.
+Credits are not allowed for the graduate residence credit requirement, but students can transfer up to 6 credits from another institution or numbered 300 or above from the undergraduate career completed at UW-Madison toward the graduate degree credit requirement.
+Transfer credits from other institutions must be equivalent to the rigor of UW-Madison courses numbered 300 and above.
 The 50% graduate coursework requirement can only be met by courses numbered 700 or above.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation

-• Per Graduate School policy, every graduate student MUST have a faculty advisor.
+Per the Graduate School: Advisor policy, every graduate student MUST have a faculty advisor.
 Graduate students should always seek advice from their advisor and other faculty in their interest area prior to enrolling for courses.

-• If pursuing a thesis option, students should discuss forming a committee with their advisor, if needed.
-The Graduate School's Committees policy must be followed.
+If pursuing a thesis option, students should discuss forming a committee with their advisor, if needed.
+Refer to the Graduate School: Committees (Doctoral/Master’s/MFA) policy.

 Enrollment of 12 credits or less recommended.
 (Full time status considered 8-12 credits).